FriedCurmudgeon/localTouristInfo/README.md

 - Edit */config/conf.php* to match your database credentials.
 - Replace */img/logo.png* with your own logo.
 - Log on with user __admin__ and password __AdminPass__.
+- Set up your site and add locations from the _settings_ menu.

 _Note: the first location you add (with ID 1 in the database) will be hidden to users not logged in.
 Will maybe change this later._